The MoD and other parties

 ‘Not all of them are.
 I have a fleet, they fish.
 I skim off 5% – just a small revenue stream over 26 boats – it adds up, people always need fish.
 I actually own eight of those.
 There are other revenue streams too – mild, modest, constant, small time.
 I need to know you can take a diverse life, doing different things.
 The fishing is only one part.’

 ‘I’m adaptable, I quite like this boat,’ she laughed.

-‘We could live here, we could have a bigger boat, we could forget it – I like it on boats but that’s just me.’
+‘We could live on a bit bigger boat, we could forget it – I like boats but that’s just me.’

 ‘I do too, always have, perhaps a little bigger than this, not by a lot though.
 Anyway, we have bigger questions first.’